Sites beyond Auschwitz ‘STAMMLAGER’

-Progressively as the significance of the Auschwitz camp was expanding, not only Birkenau was expanded with the new facilities to accept a growing amount of prisoners.
+Progressively as the significance of the Auschwitz camp was expanding, not only Birkenau was expanded with new facilities to accept a growing amount of prisoners.
 The Auschwitz-1 ‘main camp’ (Stammlager) was subjected to be expanded according to the pre-planned schedule.
 In late 1942 the SS administration issued to build up an additional outer camp to the North of the main territory.
 These brick barracks have become dramatically known as the ‘Schutzhaftlagererweiterung’ (‘An additional camp for detention‘) or just ‘Erweiterungslager’ (‘Additional camp’).

 After this new outer camp was finished, the camp administration decided to relocate some Auschwitz camp facilities to the new site.
-Barrack now included additional warehouses for storing cloth and belongings, brutally confiscated from the people, the majority of which were asphyxiated inside the gas chambers.
+Barracks now included additional warehouses for storing cloth and belongings, brutally confiscated from the people, the majority of which were asphyxiated inside the gas chambers.
 One of the barracks included a tailor and shoemaking workshops, whose ‘employees’ were among the prisoners.
 In 1943 the camp typography was moved here from the Unterkunftsgebaude facility.

 The SS administration had once organized a ‘Frauenlager’ (women camp) within the ‘Erweiterungslager’ with the 6000 female prisoners, brought here from the Birkenau.
-Dating from October 1943, a number among these women were daily brought to the ‘Weichsel-Union-Metallwerke’ factory, half a kilometer to the North-West, to produce fuses (detonators) for the artillery shells.
-A number of the ‘Frauenlager’ residents were occupied as the servants in the villas of the SS officers in Oswiecim and the administrative building, such as Stabsgebaude.
+Dating from October 1943, a number of these women were daily brought to the ‘Weichsel-Union-Metallwerke’ factory, half a kilometer to the North-West, to produce fuses (detonators) for the artillery shells.
+A number of the ‘Frauenlager’ residents were occupied as servants in the villas of the SS officers in Oswiecim and the administrative building, such as Stabsgebaude.

 In addition to an accommodation matter for the skilled prisoners, some part of the ‘Erweiterungslager’ was also used by the SS directly.
 Germans used the barracks to store personal belongings and the uniform and as the guards’ posts.
 In may 1944 the infamous gynecologist Carl Clauberg occupied one of the barracks for the purpose of his sterilization experiments, which had been previously located in Block 10 within the main camp.